 (5) A radiologist with demonstrated training and experience in pediatrics;

-(E) The PICU service without an on-site pediatric cardiovascular surgery service shall maintain a written transfer agreement for emergency pediatric cardiovascular surgery services with a provider of pediatric cardiovascular surgery services that can be reached expeditiously from the catheterization service by available emergency vehicle in less than sixty minutes on a twenty-four hour basis and that provides the greatest assurance for patient safety.
+(G) Each provider of a PICU service without an on-site pediatric cardiovascular surgery service shall maintain a written transfer agreement for emergency pediatric cardiovascular surgery services with a provider of pediatric cardiovascular surgery services that can be reached expeditiously from the catheterization laboratory or angiography suite, required in paragraph (M)(2) of this rule, by available emergency vehicle in less than sixty minutes on a twenty-four hour a day, seven days a week basis and that provides the greatest assurance for patient safety.

-(G) The provider of a PICU service shall have available at least two operating rooms with the capability, equipment and personnel to perform emergency procedures in less than sixty minutes on a twenty-four hour basis.
+(H) Each provider of a PICU service shall have available at least two operating rooms with the capability, equipment and personnel to perform emergency procedures in less than sixty minutes on a twenty-four hour a day, seven days a week basis.

-(H) The provider of a PICU service shall have access to a blood bank with all blood components available twenty-four hours per day.
+(I) Each provider of a PICU service shall have access to a blood bank with all blood components available twenty-four hours a day, seven days a week.
 Unless some unusual antibody is encountered, blood typing and cross matching shall allow for transfusion in less than sixty minutes.

-(I) The provider of the PICU service shall have radiology services immediately available to the PICU.
-Radiology services shall be timely provided to the PICU to meet the needs of the patient and shall include:
+(J) Each provider of the PICU service shall have radiology services available at all times to the PICU to meet the needs of the patient and shall include:

 (1) Portable radiology;

 (3) Computerized tomography scanning;

 (K) Radiation therapy services shall be available on-site or through contract with another hospital.